paul-m/redactomatic/README.md

 Set your web server's docroot to the project directory.

-Change the database credentials in `bootstrap_doctrine.php`
+If you look at `bootstrap_doctrine.php`, you'll see that it uses SQLite as a database.
+Initially, the database won't exist, so you have to do this: `./vendor/bin/doctrine orm:schema-tool:update --force`

-And then try it out.
+And then you can try it out.

 To Do
 ----